standardsemiconductor/VELDT-info/README.md

 **Step 4 may fail due to Clash not currently supporting the latest GHC version.**

-If this happens, try removing ghc `sudo apt remove ghc-yyy`, then installing an older GHC version `sudo apt install ghc-zzz`.
+If this happens, try an older GHC version using `ghcup tui`.

 ### [Mane (Beta)](https://github.com/standardsemiconductor/VELDT-info#table-of-contents)